 - Social impact of data infrastructures on populations, society and institutions, also in historical perspective (see the concept of “Alterity Processing”);

 - Studies on online sociality, including network cultures and digital communities.

 Annalisa has been the recipient of international and European Commission excellence science grants and currently leads the Processing Citizenship research group, funded by the European Research Council.
 The team is composed of three PhD candidates, two postdocs and a few research associates.
 It investigates transnational data infrastructures for migration management as activities of European governance transformation.

-In the past I worked with governmental agencies and engineering companies, developing large-scale IT infrastructures.
-While being involved in the Italian community of neighborhood TV-broadcaster Telestreet, I designed and produced media art performances and installations at different venues Europe-wide (e.g. Transmediale in Berlin, International Film Festival Rotterdam).
-During my PhD and after I have often collaborated with Ars Electronica, as a member of its International Advisory Board on Digital Communities.
+In her early years, Annalisa worked with governmental agencies and engineering companies, developing large-scale data infrastructures.
+While being involved in the Italian community of neighborhood TV-broadcaster Telestreet, she designed and produced media art events at different venues Europe-wide (e.g. Transmediale in Berlin, the Rotterdam International Film Festival, Ars Electronica in Linz).